-Mike Toner is a retired executive Vice President of General Dynamics.
+Mike Toner is a retired Executive Vice President, General Dynamics.
 He was responsible for the Marine Systems group, which includes Bath Iron Works, Electric Boat, NASSCO and AMSEA from 2003 until his retirement in December 2008.
 He had been a Vice President of General Dynamics since January 2000 and President of Electric Boat from January 2000 to October 2003.
 He spent his entire career (43+ years) in shipbuilding.
 In addition to serving as HBOIF's Vice Chair, Toner is the Chair of the Grants Committee and is a member of the Finance Committee and the Governance Committee.

 Marjorie D. Raines, Treasurer

 Marjorie Raines is a resident of Coral Gables.
 A Chartered Financial Analyst, Raines previously served as Executive Vice President & Chief Investment Officer-International of the Chubb Corporation.
 Marjorie has served or serves on the board of directors of the Navigators Group, Inc., Trident Investment Management for The Vardana Fund, and Healthpoint Capital and also serves on the Advisory Council Member for the Castleman Disease Collaborative Network.
 She graduated from Florida State University with a degree in Accounting & Finance and with a MBA in International Finance from Fordham University.
 She currently has her own investment and financial consulting practice.
 In addition to serving as Treasurer, Raines also serves as Chair of the Finance Committee and is a member of the Governance Committee.